 Learning to fly airplanes in New Zealand

-In New Zealand the standard for flight training has always been your local aeroclub which were supported by generous instructor pilots and aircraft owners.
+In New Zealand, the standard for flight training has always been your local aeroclub which was supported by generous instructor pilots and aircraft owners.

 - Friendly Atmosphere